lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                  |                                                                                +
 +   Sun Brightness: 0.75.                                                          |   Sun Brightness: 1.0.                                                         +
 +----------------------------------------------------------------------------------+--------------------------------------------------------------------------------+
-+Variations in :guilabel:`Sun Brightness` parameter, all other settings to default.                                                                                 +
++Variations in *Sun Brightness* parameter, all other settings to default.                                                                                           +
 +----------------------------------------------------------------------------------+--------------------------------------------------------------------------------+